ErayBD/ErayBD/README.md

 🌱 I’m currently learning Solidity, Javascript and C#.

-🔭 I’m currently working on Gazi Üniversitesi Blockchain Topluluğu (Gazi University Blockchain Community) as a founder member.
+🔭 I’m currently working on Gazi University Blockchain Community as a founder member.

 📫 How to reach me: erayberkdalkiran@gmail.com